-Keep the dog and cat in separate rooms when you are not training.
+Create a solid management plan whenever you are not training, with the use of extra tall baby gates.
+In fact, I usually encourage clients to use double barriers between the dog and cat.
+For example, a baby gate + a closed door.
 The desensitization process will take substantially longer if the cat spends its days hiding from the dog, and the dog spends its days searching frantically for the cat.
 This unsupervised interaction is also dangerous for both animals.
 When in doubt, err on the side of caution.
-Consult a Certified Professional Dog Trainer for additional help.
+Book a consultation at www.legendsdogtraining.com for more assistance in this training process.